Meet Keycha

 Keycha Gallon is a dedicated community leader, advocate, and Executive Director for Keyz 2 The Future, an organization empowering youth and families affected by trauma and gun violence.

-With a strong background in community service, Keycha has brought Richmond its first Gun Violence Awareness Summit, mentors youth, has raised awareness for cancer and domestic violence, provided critical resources to the community, especially during COVID-19, and served as Treasurer for Motivated 2 Help Others for five years.
-She also sits on the boards of the Commission for CalVIP and the Richmond Participatory Budgeting Commission, demonstrating her commitment to addressing violence prevention and community priorities at a systemic level.
+With a strong background in community service, Keycha launched Richmond’s first Gun Violence Awareness Summit, mentors youth, and has led initiatives raising awareness around cancer, domestic violence, and public safety.
+She has delivered critical community resources—including during the height of COVID-19—and served as Treasurer for Motivated 2 Help Others for five years.
+Keycha also sits on the Commission for CalVIP and the Richmond Participatory Budgeting Commission, where she champions violence prevention and ensures community voices shape funding priorities.

-Keycha holds an Associate of Arts in Sociology, a Bachelor’s in Business Administration with a concentration in Human Resources, and an MBA in Project Management, combining academic expertise with hands-on leadership.
-She is a Licensed Pharmacy Technician and has served as a shop steward for over 15 years for Local 29, advocating for workers and the community.
+Keycha holds an Associate of Arts in Sociology, a Bachelor’s in Business Administration with a concentration in Human Resources, and an MBA in Project Management, balancing academic training with lived and professional experience.
+She is a Licensed Pharmacy Technician and has served as a shop steward with Local 29 for over 15 years, advocating for working families.

-Her civic engagement extends to Moms Demand Action, the Ronnie Bubba Robinson Scholarship Foundation, Cobiz Richmond, and Chamberlain, reflecting her ongoing dedication to equity, transparency, and community empowerment.
-In recognition of her leadership, Keycha received the Congressional Woman of the Year Award in 2024.
+Her civic involvement spans Moms Demand Action, the Ronnie Bubba Robinson Scholarship Foundation, Cobiz Richmond, and Chamberlain—reflecting a deep, sustained commitment to equity, transparency, and community-driven solutions.
+Her leadership earned her the Congressional Woman of the Year Award in 2024.

-Keycha is running for office to bring results-driven, community-centered leadership to Richmond—focusing on public safety, economic opportunity, equity, and empowering residents to thrive.
+As a survivor, mother, nonprofit founder, and advocate, Keycha is running for public office to bring results-driven, community-centered leadership to Richmond—focused on public safety, economic opportunity, equity, and empowering every resident to thrive.

 Join Keycha ▸